MTSS Facilitator Endorsement

 The Metro RESA Model of the MTSS Endorsement is currently open for registration.

-For additional information, contact the Metro RESA MTSS Facilitator Endorsement Coordinators, Brandi Roberts or Robins Kilgore-Kelly.
+For additional information, contact the Metro RESA MTSS Facilitator Endorsement Coordinator, Robins Kilgore-Kelly.

 - Course I: Foundations, Problem Solving, and Universal Screening (50 hours/5 PLUs)